MHS '68

 - Greg COOK and Greg DEITCHLEY: 3rd

-cousins.
-(Deitchley/Rapp).
+cousins (Deitchley/Rapp).

 cousins (Berry/Cook).

-CARLSON: 3rd cousins (Carpenter/Hanville).
+SCHWARTZ: 3rd cousins (Carpenter/Hanville).

 cousins (Gerard/Bright).

-- Connie MULLINS and 1st cousins
+- Connie MULLINS and 1st cousins Pam

-Pam CRAIG & Cindy WAIDNER: 3rd cousins
+CRAIG & Cindy WAIDNER: 3rd cousins

 (Scheibelhut/Reichert).